TanStack/query/README.md

 ### Returns

-- `isFetching: Boolean`
+- `isFetching: Int`
-  - Will be `true` if any query in your application is loading or fetching in the background.
+  - Will be the `number` of the quiries that your application is currently loading or fetching in the background.

 ## `ReactQueryConfigProvider`